Rest-Panda/rest-panda-doc/README.md

-# rest-panda-landing
+# rest-panda-doc
-Landing Page for "Rest Panda" project
+Landing and DOC Page for "Rest Panda" project